Agenda

 Elizabeth A. “Beta” Mannix, PhD, Ann Whitney Olin Professor of Management, SC Johnson Graduate School of Management, Cornell University

-Healthcare is experiencing significant and rapid change.
-From moments of opportunity to times of adversity, high-performing leaders guide their organizations through challenge and change.
+Leading through change is one of the most important challenges facing leaders and one of the most common problems for organizations.
+From moments of opportunity to times of adversity, high-performing leaders guide their organizations through challenges and change.
 Successful leaders understand how to open people’s minds to move past the obstacles that stall new ideas and innovation.
 They coordinate teams across diverse, cross-functional knowledge areas and engage and motivate technical experts.
+In this session, we will use various techniques, including industry examples and interactive simulations and exercises to explore this topic.
+We will identify change traps and derailers and focus on the critical competencies needed to accelerate successful change.

 4:30 – 5 p.m.